 So what happened?
 Labour bears a large portion of blame: when I moved to Bradford last year, I made an effort to acquaint myself with the three MPs who represent the city.
 For Labour, there was (the now retired) Marsha Singh in Bradford West and Gerry Sutcliffe in Bradford South.
 For the Liberal Democrats, there is David Ward in Bradford East.
 Out of the three, David was the only one I’d ever heard of, largely because of his campaign against excessive motor insurance charges.
 Marsha Singh hadn’t even bothered to set up a website, which struck me as odd.
 Somehow, the Labour MPs for Bradford had a transparent quality to them, they blended into the background; yes, Gerry Sutcliffe is the shadow minister for immigration, an important post, but somehow he hasn’t turned this into a great platform for discussing the issues which matter most to his constituents.
 This is symptomatic of a deeper problem: Ed Miliband, Ed Balls, Harriet Harman, all seem to be of a type that doesn’t “speak Bradford”.
 They’re from the south of the country and appear alien to the people who live here.

-I would add that Labour hasn’t done as much for Bradford as they should have.
+I would add that Labour hasn’t done as much for Bradford as they could have.
 For example, I can see the effect of the Blair / Brown years on Leeds: there have been a lot of regeneration projects there such as the splendid Victoria Quarter .
 The effect on Bradford is more difficult to discern; the town centre features an odd mix of tired discount shops and palacial banks.
-Worse, the local Labour council is an exemplar of incompetence: the most prominent instance of their incapability is the botched Westfield Bradford project which has still not been completed 8 years after it began, despite numerous false starts.
+Worse, the local Labour council is viewed as incompetent: the most prominent instance of their perceived incapability is the botched Westfield Bradford project which has still not been completed 8 years after it began, despite numerous false starts.
 There is now an empty space in the centre of the city which residents un-lovingly refer to as “the Hole”.
 Labour’s candidate for Bradford West, Imran Hussain, is the deputy leader of the council.
-Nevertheless, Labour assumed that anyone donning a red rosette was a shoo-in.
+Labour appears to have assumed that anyone donning a red rosette was a shoo-in.

 The Conservatives should not escape some of the opprobrium.
 They were the main opposition to Labour in Bradford West; their vote collapsed by nearly 23% in this by-election.
 This was greater than Labour’s decline.
 David Cameron has much to answer for: he came to Bradford in support of his candidate, Jackie Whiteley, and proceeded to demonstrate he simply doesn’t understand Bradford’s problems.
 I was aghast when he said during his visit last week that the Tories had “done a lot” for the city; I don’t believe I was alone in being appalled.
 Given the statistics for unemployment, youth unemployment and poverty, this was an unbelievably complacent and arrogant statement.
 Furthermore, Mrs. Whiteley was a particularly tone-deaf choice: when she recently appeared on an item for BBC Look North, it was clear that she didn’t “speak Bradford” either.
 Hers sounded to me like a voice belonging to the shires, upper middle class, and drives a Range Rover.
 One wonders if the Tories were deliberately trying to fail and fail badly.